embark-framework/embark-site/source/_posts/2018-05-04-embark-3-0-released.md

 title: Embark by Status 3.0
+summary: "We're happy to announce that Embark 3.0 has been released!
+Read on for what's inside!"
+categories:
+  - announcements
 ---

 Embark is now part of [Status](https://status.im/) and we are happy to announce Embark 3.0 by Status!